garthmortensen/timeseries-api/ADR.md

             {"date": "2023-01-02", "symbol": "GME", "price": 149.3}
             ]
         ```
-    - pros: easily loaded into Pandas, sortable, groupable, filterable, JSON serializable, API and frontend friendly
+    - pros: easily loaded into Pandas, sortable, groupable, filterable, JSON serializable, API and frontend friendly.
+List of records - straight out of a database.
+This seems like a pretty neat datastructure.
+Nothing interesting about lists, but the universality is neat.
     - cons: more verbose and repetitive

 ### Decision and consequences